votinginfoproject/vip-specification/docs/built_rst/xml/elements/ordered_contest.rst

-``OrderedContest`` encapsulates links to the information that comprises a contest and potential ballot selections. ``OrderedContest`` elements can be collected within a :doc:`BallotStyle <ballot_style>` to accurate depict exactly what will show up on a particular ballot in the proper order.
+``OrderedContest`` encapsulates links to the information that comprises a contest and potential ballot selections. ``OrderedContest`` elements can be collected within a :ref:`single-xml-ballot-style` to accurate depict exactly what will show up on a particular ballot in the proper order.

 +--------------------------+--------------+--------------+--------------+------------------------------------------+--------------------------------------------------+